guptasanil/CricketLeinsterDatabase/README.md

 Appropriate implicit constraints (including primary & foreign keys)

-Explicit (semantic) constraints such as table constraint(s) and triggers (you need not implement assertions)
+Explicit (semantic) constraints such as table constraint(s) and triggers (Do not need to implement assertions)

 At least one view should also be defined within the database